 - posture and body language consistent with the qualities outlined above

-- your face is in context–adding a background or props turns something flat (a headshot) into a story.
-You can be sitting at a desk, speaking into a microphone as if on a witness stand, in front of a building such as a law library, standing beside something doctorly or legal and if you have been in the news, a news outlet may have a picture of you testifying.
+- Background or props can turn something flat (a headshot) into a story.
+You can be sitting at a desk, speaking into a microphone as if on a witness stand, in front of a building such as a law library, standing beside something doctorly or legal, and if you have been in the news, a news outlet may have a picture of you testifying.
 Get copyright permissions whenever you want to use someone else’s authored/photographed work.